michaelhyi/baseball-league-management-system/README.md

 - .NET
 - MySQL

 This project will follow a microservices-based architecture.
-There will be 6 services total, 5 of which are listed below and the 6th being an API Gateway.
+There will be 6 services total, 5 of which are listed below and the 6th being an API gateway.
 The API gateway will be made using Go and another one of the services will be made using Go + gRPC.
 Two of the services will be made using C#, .NET, and gRPC, and the remaining two will be made using Python, Django, and gRPC.